Biltzaile/LavAppProject/README.md

 The system is started through a unified script that launches both frontend and backend components, facilitating development and testing.

 > Need more details?
-See the [DeepWiki documentation](https://deepwiki.com/Biltzaile/LavAppProject) for in-depth guides and diagrams.
+See the <a href="https://deepwiki.com/Biltzaile/LavAppProject" target="_blank">DeepWiki documentation</a> for in-depth guides and diagrams.

 ### Frontend Architecture
 The frontend is built with React and implements protected routes based on user roles, with dedicated pages for each business function.